hashicorp/terraform-provider-tfe/website/docs/cdktf/python/r/workspace_settings.markdown

 * `agent_pool_id` - (Optional) The ID of an agent pool to assign to the workspace.
 Requires `execution_mode` to be set to `agent`.
 This value _must not_ be provided if `execution_mode` is set to any other value.
 * `execution_mode` - (Optional) Which [execution mode](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings#execution-mode)
   to use.
 Using HCP Terraform, valid values are `remote`, `local` or `agent`.
-Using Terraform Enterprise, only `remote` and `local` execution modes are valid.
 When set to `local`, the workspace will be used for state storage only. **Important:** If you omit this attribute, the resource configures the workspace to use your organization's default execution mode (which in turn defaults to `remote`), removing any explicit value that might have previously been set for the workspace.

 ## Attributes Reference